Immigrants, benefit programs, and the “public charge” rule

 - Only a limited set of benefits are considered in the “public charge” test.

 IMPORTANT for SNAP recipients: SNAP cards are issued in the name of the head of household, even if the immigrant is not eligible and the benefits are for a child or other eligible household member.
 SNAP benefits received on behalf of others are NOT considered in the “public charge” test, even if the card has the immigrant’s name on it.

 Examples of immigrants NOT subject to the “public charge” test include:

 - Naturalized U.S. citizens, as well as citizenship applicants

-- Green card holders who do not leave the country for more than 6 months (180 days)
+- Green card holders (unless they leave the country for more than 180 days)